Gérard Larcher: Political positions

 In 2019, Larcher argued that wearing the Islamic headscarf in the public space is "a freedom that he wants to defend" and considers Islam "compatible with the Republic, provided that it is neither radical nor political."

 Ahead of the 2022 presidential elections, Larcher publicly declared his support for Xavier Bertrand as the Republicans’ candidate.
+Ahead of the party's 2022 and 2025 conventions, he endorsed Bruno Retailleau's candidacies as chairman.